jma02/nio-jma/README.md

+### Note.
+Be sure to manually add data file paths to `.gitignore` if working with git.
 ### Neural Inverse Operators for solving PDE Inverse Problems
 This repository is the official implementation of the paper [**Neural Inverse Operators for solving PDE Inverse Problems**](https://openreview.net/pdf?id=S4fEjmWg4X)